SufyanFarooq/Medicine-Software/README.txt

 TROUBLESHOOTING
 ---------------

-1. "MongoDB connection failed":
+1. "MongoDB connection failed" or "ECONNREFUSED":
+   - Windows: Run "setup-mongodb-service.bat" as Administrator to install MongoDB as a service
-   - Ensure MongoDB is running
+   - Ensure MongoDB is running (check Windows Services or run mongod manually)
    - Check if MongoDB is installed correctly
    - Verify connection string in lib/mongodb.js
+   - After Windows restart, MongoDB service should auto-start if installed as service

 2. "Port 3000 already in use":
    - Close other applications using port 3000